Degrees from the BENELUX and the Baltic States

 Recognised training institutions

-All diplomas listed in the table above and awarded by higher education institutions listed on the following sites are automatically recognised:
+All degrees listed in the table above, awarded by higher education institutions listed on the following sites, are automatically recognised.

 Diplomas not covered by automatic recognition